ampache/ampache/docs/API-CHANGELOG.md

 ### Added

+* ALL
+  * playlist_edit: separate error when the playlist doesn't exist
 * API6
   * Add `username` property to handshake and ping (with auth) responses to workaround missing usernames in token auth
   * Add `has_access` property to playlist responses.
 (Can edit the playlist if true)

+### Fixed

+* API6
+  * flag: id smartplaylists correctly
+  * rate: id smartplaylists correctly
+  * albums: Browse user may not be set
+  * podcast_episodes: Browse user may not be set

 ## API 6.5.0